menixator/procella/README.md

 ```

 ## Transmission
-Transmission of the data proved to be quite a challenge.
-Initially an attempt
-was made with sending HI signals for different durations to signify a LO and a
-HI.
-Using this method, to send all HI 64 bits, it would take at least `(64*2n)`
-milliseconds(`2n` because there should be a LO signal segregating the HIs) where
-`n` is the minimum duration that the GPIO pin can be HI or LO and be noticeable
-on the microbit on the other end.

-Through various tests, I have narrowed down the value to about `35-40`ms.  So,
-by using this method, it would take about `4480` milliseconds.
-Which obviously
-did not sit well with me.
-Of course this value is not realistic because n is
-the minimum time it would take.
-Since we have to send LOs as well, the duration
-that the GPIO pin is high for LO's should be MORE than n to differentiate them.
-Therefore, the duration would actually be more than 4.4seconds.

-The next method I tried, and the method that was ultimately used in this
-project, is using n(which I had found earlier) milliseconds of GPIO signals,
-either HI or LO to send HIs and LOs respectively.
-Using this method,
-theoretically you could send 64 bits over in `2240`ms. All of it!

-The transmission worked as follows:
+The data is transmitted over bluetooth using the radio module of the microbit.
+The packet looks like this:
 ```
-0xAB: A sort of palate cleanser for the GPIO pins.
-It assures that every transmission begins with a HI.
+0xAB: a marker byte
 [8 BYTES OF ENCRYPTED DATA]
-0xAB: Same as the header but assures that every transmission ENDS in a low.
+0xAB: Same as the header.
 ```

 ## Receiving
 The Receiver would read the data, assure that the first byte is a 'marker byte'
 by comparing the value to `0xAB`.
-If not, the Receiver will choose to reset
+If not, the Receiver will choose to ignore it.
-itself.

-The Receiver reads all 10 bytes of the data, checks if the marker bytes are
+The Receiver receives the packet and checks if the marker bytes are
 encapsulating the packet.
 Decryption occurs here as well, but only on the 8
 bytes encapsulated within the marker bytes.
 After decryption, the first and last
 bytes are compared with the respective values.
 The obfuscated value is grabbed